Institutes and Centers

-Utica College's Center for Ergonomic Analysis and Research (CEAR) provides opportunities for educational programs, research, and ergonomic consultation for the College, other companies, and their workers.
+Utica University's Center for Ergonomic Analysis and Research (CEAR) provides opportunities for educational programs, research, and ergonomic consultation for the institution, other companies, and their workers.
 CEAR's expert staff members apply the most innovative, evidence-based techniques drawn from the fields of physical therapy, biomechanics, and ergonomics to reduce workplace injuries, increase productivity, and promote health and wellness.
-CEAR's mission is to benefit the Utica College community through a combination of educational outreach efforts, research and service-learning projects, and consulting contracts.
+CEAR's mission is to benefit the Utica University community through a combination of educational outreach efforts, research and service-learning projects, and consulting contracts.

-- Support students who are working on "The History Project," an annual collaborative research project undertaken by graduating Utica College history majors.
+- Support students who are working on "The History Project," an annual collaborative research project undertaken by graduating Utica University history majors.

 - Publish the annual proceedings of "The History Project."

 - Assist students and faculty conducting local and global historical research.

 - Foster ties between Utica University and its surrounding communities.

 - Collaborate with the Ethnic Heritage Studies Center at Utica University.

 - Promote scholarly excellence through the Utica University chapter of the Phi Alpha Theta National Honor Society.